 7:30

-See the "7–9 PM Window" tab for the full plan for this specific hour and what to do when the urge to go out arrives.
+See the 7–9 PM tab for the full danger window plan, including what to do when the urge arrives.

 9:00

-DINNER WITH PARENTS — phone face down, be present (60 min)
+DINNER WITH PARENTS — phone on counter, face down (60 min)

 This is the most important block in your entire schedule.
-Sit at the table.
-Phone face down on the counter, not on the table.
+At the table.
+Phone face down on the counter — not the table.
 Ask one real question.
 Listen.
 Eat what they made.
 Help clear up after.
-This 60-minute dinner: repairs your relationship, gives you the genuine connection you've been seeking in bars, signals to your parents every night that something is changing, improves your sleep (eating at the right time), and ends the heartbreaking pattern of everyone eating alone in the same house.
+This dinner is the identity statement made real, every single night.
+It solves your loneliness, your parent relationship, your sleep (eating at the right time), and your self-image — all in 60 minutes.

 10:00